 - Visually appealing: Nothing looks more beautiful than a stack of clean stainless steel pans.
 It is visually appealing to have in the kitchen.
 It feels both clean and adds a minimal touch to a kitchen, acting somewhat like a functioning piece of home decor.

 - Multiple shapes and sizes: You can buy stainless steel pans in different shapes and sizes.
 In many cases, stainless steel pans fan be bought in sets for a great overall price.

 - Oven safe: Stainless steel pans are almost always safe to use in the oven, unless indicated otherwise.
 You can use it to finish cooking all types of dishes straight from the stove to the oven.
 Make sure you confirm that it’s oven safe before using it.

 On the downside, this seemingly perfect cookware does have some disadvantages you need to be aware of.

-- Expensive: Compares to a cast iron pan, stainless steel is a lot more expensive.
+- Expensive: Compared to a cast iron pan, stainless steel is a lot more expensive.
+Similarly, cast steel is also more expensive than cast iron because of higher material costs.
 If you find one that’s cheap, there’s a good chance that it is not a good quality product.
 It is still better to invest money into buying a high-quality pan over a cheap one.